-From the leaves of the coca plant, cocaine has been derived.
-It is found in South America.
+Cocaine is a derivative of the leaves of the coca plant that is found in South America.
 Available in a white powder form, cocaine gained the notorious reputation of being the most abused illicit drug in all American states.

 Cocaine uses included anesthesia purposes until the beginning of the 20th century when the medical community discovered the higher likelihood of patients developing a cocaine addiction.

 Abusers take cocaine in three main forms: snorting the fine white powder, rubbing the powder onto the gums, and injecting the liquid form of the powder solution directly into the bloodstream.
 Another method that is widely used is to freebase crack cocaine (cocaine turned into a solid rock crystal), smoking through a glass pipe.